-Town Hall meeting hears about school security

-"Our primary role is to protect these children," said George Paidousis chief of security for Knox County Schools.
+Town Hall meeting hears about school security George Paidousis chief of security for Knox County Schools.
 "We do not get involved in school discipline."
-Paidousis made these remarks in a speech Monday evening, March 12 at a Town Hall East meeting

-Paidousis was appointed chief of security in 2013 by then superintendent Dr. Jim McIntyre after 30 years with the Knoxville Police Department (KPD).
+Paidousis made these remarks in a speech Monday evening, March 12 at a Town Hall East meeting.
+Paidousis was appointed chief of security in 2013 by then superintendent Dr. Jim McIntyre after 30 years wit the Knoxville Police Department (KPD).
 Paidousis described the difference between school resource officers (SROs) and school safety officers (SSOs).
 He said that SROs in the Knoxville school system are full time police officers employed by either the KPD or the Knox County Sheriff's Office.
 (KCSO).
-The school system employs SSOs who are armed, uniformed security officers who only work 10 months a year during the

-"We could not do it without the KPD and the KCSO," Paidousis said.
+The school system employs SSOs who are armed, uniformed security officers who only work 10 months a year during the school year "We could not do it without the KPD and the KCSO."
+Paidousis said.
 "We have a great partnership."

-The school system is authorized 103 SSOs.
+The school system is authorized 103SSOs.
 However, Paidousis said it is hard to keep that number.
-His secuity force is augmented by SROs.
+His security force is augmented by SROs.
 The SROs from the KPD provide security at a fixed point.
-The SROs from the KCSO work fixed points as well as having rotating assignments.

-It is the goal of Paidousis to have two security people, either SSOs or SROs, at each high school, one at each middle school and one at each elementary school.
+The SROs from the KCSO work fixed points as well as having rotating It is the spal of Paidousis to have two security people either SSOs or SROs, at each high school, one at each middle school and one at each elementary school.
 The school system's security division has a 24 hour a day dispatch system.
-The security division is the only component of the school system that has psychological screening background checks by the KCSO and a required physical fitness level.
+The security division is the only component of the school system that has psychological screening, background checks by the KCSO and a required physical fitness level.
 In addition, SSOs have to qualify on firearms twice a year.
-Paidousis said his security force is made up of young people who are starting their careers as well as retired military and police officers

-"We evaluate our people four times a year," Paidou-
+Paidousis said his security force is made up of young people who are start-ing their careers as well as retired military and police officers "We evaluate our people four times a year," Paidousis said.